What will I have to spend to get a website made?

 An e-commerce site with a bespoke design

 Let's imagine that you want a website that does quite a bit.
-You want to sell something online, and you want a really good design that will attract customers and get you noticed.
-For this you could be paying £2,000 - £5,000, perhaps more if what you want is really complex.
+You want to sell things online, and you want a really good design that will attract customers and get you noticed.
+For this you could be paying £2,000 - £5,000, or perhaps much more if what you want is really complex.

 Some people will still recommend WordPress as a platform on which to build a site like this.
-I'd probably agree, as I believe it gives a great set of features.
+It can certainly give a great set of features.
 However there are other options, including specialised e-commerce platforms like Shopify.
 These will get you up and running and selling online easily.

 As you may imagine taking payments online has to be very secure, and for that reason it's not easy.
 Shopify and e-commerce systems that work with WordPress deal with a lot of this complexity for you, but they (for example PayPal) will take a small percentage of your sales.